openwdl/wdl/SPEC.md

 #### Expression Placeholders

-The body of the command section (the command "template") can be though of as a single string expression, which (like all string expressions) may contain placeholders.
+The command "template" can be thought of as a single string expression, which (like all string expressions) may contain placeholders.

 There are two different syntaxes that can be used to define command expression placeholders, depending on which style of command section definition is used: